How to Enable Auto-Toggle for Multi-Language

 return '';

-• Change the variable output for default language.
-EN is our default language in this example;
+• Change the variable output for whatever language you have set as default (in this example EN is our default language)

-• The return function should be left blank for the default language or be the Language Short Name found in the insights.walkme.com ACCOUNT tab.
+• The return function should be left blank for the default language or be the Language Custom Identifier found in the insights.walkme.com ACCOUNT tab

-• Repeat the process above (for EN in this case) with each alternative language you wish to translate to;
+• Repeat the process above (for EN in this case) with each alternative language you want to translate to

 else if (window.langvar == 'FR') {